-- If you are able to feel the entire head in the abdomen, it is five fifths palpable (not engaged)
+- If you are able to feel the entire head in the abdomen, it is five fifths palpable (i.e. not engaged).

-- If you are not able to feel the head at all abdominally, it is zero fifths palpable (fully engaged)
+- If you are not able to feel the head at all abdominally, it is zero fifths palpable (i.e. fully engaged).

 Symphyseal-fundal height is the distance between the fundus and the upper border of the pubic symphysis.
 After 20 weeks gestation, the symphyseal-fundal height should correlate with the gestational age of the fetus in weeks (+/- 2cm).

-3. Locate the fundus of the uterus (a firm feeling edge at the upper border of the bump)
+2. Locate the fundus of the uterus (a firm feeling edge at the upper border of the bump).

-4. Now locate the upper border of the pubic symphysis
+3. Once the fundus has been identified, locate the upper border of the pubic symphysis.

-To avoid bias, it’s best to place the tape measure facing down, only turning to view the numbers once in position.
+To avoid bias, it’s best to place the tape measure facing down and only turn to view the numbers once in position.

 You may be asked to identify the fetal heartbeat using a Pinard stethoscope (or a Doppler ultrasound probe).
 As a result, it is important to have a basic understanding of how to locate and identify the fetal heartbeat.